Windy Row Needs Qualified Instructors

 If you would like to apply to Windy Row for tutor training:

-- You must be willing to complete 100 hours of tutoring with a child (4 hours total per week).
+- You must be willing to complete a 100 hour practicum, tutoring with two children twice a week (a total of 4 hours per week for 25 weeks, October – May).